DistilCSE: Effective Knowledge Distillation For Contrastive Sentence Embeddings: Further Analyses

 where $p_{pos}$ denotes all positive pairs of similar sentences, and $p_{data}$ is the data distribution. $L_{align}$ is the expected distance between the embeddings of the two sentences in a positive pair, and $L_{uniform}$ denotes the uniformity of the embedding distribution.
 For both $L_{align}$ and $L_{uniform}$, a lower value indicates better performance.

-As shown in Figure \ref{align_uniform}, DisCo-CKD models can achieve better alignment, while DisCo-KD models can have better uniformity.
+As shown in Figure \ref{align_uniform}, DistilCSE-CKD models can achieve better alignment, while DistilCSE-KD models can have better uniformity.
 Meanwhile, among student models with different parameter sizes, the 6-layer ones can achieve better uniformity, the 4-layer ones can achieve better alignment, and the 12-layer ones can reach a balance in good uniformity and alignment.